 - Public toilets

 Haslam Park's diverse pathways are perfect for walking, jogging, and cycling.
 There's also the local nature reserve, as part of Haslam Park, where you can get close to nature.

 If you're after something more energetic, the park also boasts many activity facilities such as:

 Haslam Park hosts occasional events, these include walking events and children's trails in the school holidays.

-For details of what's on and when see our Events Calendar.
+For details of what's on and when see our What's on.

 Dogs in parks